Dnk-git/GFM/README.md

 I deside that it's will be better don't touch them.
 Such i can see, how are going changes in my expierience and code style.
-For me personale and all other viewvers.
+For me personale and all other viewers.